-- (a) (a) the termination of agreement of the worker was due to the reasons specified under section 36(3) and (4); - (b) (b) the termination of agreement of the worker was in contravention of section 38(1), (2), (3), and (4); - (c) (c) the reasons related to the worker's alleged misconduct or poor performance under section (38)(2) and (3) do not constitute valid reasons for the termination of employment of the worker; - (d) (d)the grounds for the termination of agreement of a worker for economic, technological, structural or similar nature affecting the enterprise, do not constitute valid reasons, order that the worker be paid severance allowance as follows -
+- (c) the reasons related to the worker's alleged misconduct or poor performance under section (38)(2) and (3) do not constitute valid reasons for the termination of employment of the worker; - (d) the grounds for the termination of agreement of a worker for economic, technological, structural or similar nature affecting the enterprise, do not constitute valid reasons; - (e) notwithstanding paragraphs (a), (b), (c) and (d), the termination of agreement of the worker was unjustified, order that the worker be paid severance allowance as follows -

-- (i) (i) for every period of 12 months of continuous employment, a sum equivalent to 3 months remuneration; and - (ii) (ii) for every period less than 12 months, a sum equal to one twelfth of the sum calculated under subparagraph (i) multiplied by the number of months during which the worker has been in continuous employment of the employer. - (6) Where the Permanent Secretary has not entered proceedings on behalf of a worker under subsection (3)(b) and the worker has instituted proceedings before the Court on his own, and the Court has given judgment in favour of the worker in terms of subsection (5), the worker referred to in section 40 shall be eligible to be admitted to the Workfare Programme as from the date of judgment. - (7) Where a matter is referred to the Permanent Secretary under subsection (2) or to Court under subsection (3)(a), the employer may not set up as defence that the worker has abandoned his employment unless he proves that the worker has, after having been given written notice - requiring him to resume his employment, failed to do so within a time specified in the notice which shall not be less than 24 hours from the receipt of the notice.
+- (i) for every period of 12 months of continuous employment, a sum equivalent to 3 months remuneration; and - (ii) for any additional period of less than 12 months, a sum equal to one twelfth of the sum calculated under subparagraph (i) multiplied by the number of months during which the worker has been in continuous employment of the employer. - (5A) Where a matter has been referred to the Tribunal under section 39B, the Court shall have no jurisdiction to hear the matter. - (5B) Notwithstanding subsection (5), where the Court finds that the termination of employment of a worker, who has been in continuous employment for a period of not less than 12 months with an employer, is effected on grounds specified in sections 38(1)(a) and (d), the Court may, with the consent of the worker, order that that worker - (a) be reinstated in his former employment with payment of remuneration from the date of the termination of his employment to the date of his reinstatement; or - (b) be paid severance allowance in accordance with subsection (5). - (6) Where the Permanent Secretary has not entered proceedings on behalf of a worker under subsection (3)(b) and the worker has instituted proceedings before the Court on his own, and the Court has given judgment in favour of the worker in terms of subsection (5), the worker referred to in section 40 shall be eligible to be admitted to the Workfare Programme within 14 days as from the date of judgment. - (7) -